ucmlibrary/public_interface/README.md

 To work on this project as a developer, you will actually need to get python, node, and ruby environments on your development host.

-## Requirements to build
+## requirements to build

  * node http://nodejs.org and node's package manager https://npmjs.org
  * requires ruby environment where `gem install sass` has been run
  * requires python environment with `pip` or `virualenv` set up

-## What is happening here?
+### what is happening here?

 The root directory of this repository is both the root of a [django applicaiton](https://www.djangoproject.com) and a [Yeoman](http://yeoman.io) scaffold [`yo webapp`](https://github.com/yeoman/generator-webapp#readme) created back when `grunt` was the default task runner.

 ## configuration

-based on the advice here here: http://12factor.net/config all configuration is set in environmental variables.
+Based on the advice here here: http://12factor.net/config all configuration is set in environmental variables.

-see `env.conf.in` as a tempalte file for setting environmental variables during development.  `env.conf` is listed in `.gitignore` -- so if you use that filename for your local conf, it won't get checked into git.
+See `env.conf.in` as a tempalte file for setting environmental variables during development.  `env.conf` is listed in `.gitignore` -- so if you use that filename for your local conf, it won't get checked into git.
 Before you start the server, you will need to
 ```
 . env.conf
 ```